DmRafaule/ImageThief-scrapper/README.md

 ## What this scrapper do:
 * Download all images from specified website
 * Compile a lists of internal and external links
+* Continue to parse after exiting from program

 ## What this scrapper can't do:
 * Render a website to find more hiden links